Sh0ckWave473/cse15l-lab-reports/LabReport1.md

 ![Image](unnamed(2).png)

+These commands in this image are what was briefly explained in the previous command examples.
+Most of what occurred was me checking which directory I was in, attempting to change directories and printing out everything that was currently on my working directory (even the hidden files) sorted by time modified.

 In order to log out of the remote server, you can use CTRL+D and it should log you out itself.

 And you are done!